Ang Chen, Ph.D.

-He received his Bachelor of Education degree from Nanjing Teachers University of China and Master of Education degree from the Shanghai University of Sport in China.
+Dr. Chen received his Bachelor of Education degree from Nanjing Teachers University and Master of Education degree from the Shanghai University of Sport in China.
 He completed his Ph.D. study at the University of Maryland – College Park, U.S.A.

 Scholarly & Professional Keywords